kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

       target: 5.0
 ```

-Set the Arduino Serial Monitor baud rate in the 'monitor' section.
+Set the Arduino Serial Monitor baud rate in the `monitor` section.
 ```
 monitor:
   baud: 115200
 ```

-'base.wheel.track' specifies the istance between your wheels in meters.
+`base.wheel.track` specifies the istance between your wheels in meters.
 More specifically, it is the distance between the midpoints of your tires.
 ```
 base:
   wheel: